 Examining the rights attaching to the instruments

-The obvious starting point in the attorney’s quest to understand the underlying rights attaching to the instruments to which the committee is party is to review the finance documents and any other contractual arrangements related to those instruments (e.g., the facility agreements, bond indentures, security documents, intercreditor agreements and possibly the debtor’s constitutional documents).
-This is not the place to discuss the provisions of these documents, but it is relevant to observe that these documents underpin the committee’s rights, and, therefore, frame the negotiations and available restructuring options.
+The obvious starting point in the attorney’s quest to understand the underlying rights attaching to the instruments to which the committee is party is to review the finance documents and any other contractual arrangements regarding those instruments (e.g., facility agreements, bond indentures, security documents, intercreditor agreements and possibly the debtor’s constitutional documents).
+This is not the place to discuss the provisions of these documents, but it is relevant to observe that these documents underpin the committee’s rights and, therefore, frame the negotiations and available restructuring options.

-The finance documents (as well as the debtor’s COMI and place of incorporation) will inform the broader context, such as what laws and jurisdictions govern the negotiations and the forum for determining resolution of disputes, what restructuring tools are available, the circumstances in which a formal insolvency process may be required or desirable, and other matters addressed in the other chapters of this publication, and whether attorneys in other jurisdictions should be called on to assist.
+The finance documents (as well as the debtor’s centre of main interests and place of incorporation) will inform the broader context, such as what laws and jurisdictions govern the negotiations and the forum for determining resolution of disputes, what restructuring tools are available, the circumstances in which a formal insolvency process may be required or desirable, and other matters addressed in the other chapters of this publication, and whether attorneys in other jurisdictions should be called on to assist.

 The committee and its counterparties

-Rights inter se the class to which the committee belongs
+Rights between the class to which the committee belongs

-The finance documents will also contain important terms regarding matters inter se the creditor class to which the committee belongs, such as how amendments to terms may be effected so as to bind a dissenting minority within the class, how and when an event of default may be invoked by the class, how security and guarantees may be enforced or released by the class and how the trustee or agent is to be instructed on a matter or replaced by the class.
+Finance documents will also contain important terms regarding matters between the creditor class to which the committee belongs, such as how amendments to terms may be effected so as to bind a dissenting minority within the class, how and when an event of default may be invoked by the class, how security and guarantees may be enforced or released by the class, and how the trustee or agent is to be instructed on a matter or replaced by the class.

-Thus, to justify constituting itself as a committee carrying some negotiating leverage, the group of investors will need to have a convincing blocking position, at least, on such matters as calling a default or amending principal terms or to implement a scheme of arrangement, and ideally, it will have a comfortable majority of the class of creditors.
+Thus, to justify constituting itself as a committee carrying some negotiating leverage, the group of investors will need to have a convincing blocking position, at least, on such matters as calling a default, amending principal terms or implementing a scheme of arrangement, and, ideally, it will have a comfortable majority of the class of creditors.
 Therefore, it may be desirable to locate additional holders and use the existing platform to galvanise them to join the committee.
-Often this task is more difficult than it may sound, notwithstanding the obvious commercial interest for a creditor.
+Often, this task is more difficult than it may sound, notwithstanding the obvious commercial interest for a creditor.
 Bonds are held through clearing systems where several intermediaries stand between the debtor and the ultimate beneficiary of the bond.
-Advertising bondholder calls on newswires (such as Debtwire or Reorg Research) or employing agencies specialised in locating bondholders are some effective methods used to find holders.
+Advertising on newswires (such as Debtwire or Reorg Research) or employing agencies that specialise in locating bondholders are some of the effective methods used to find holders.

-Rights as between the class to which the committee belongs and other constituencies
+Rights between the class to which the committee belongs and other constituencies

-The finance documents will quite likely (especially if they are LMA (or similar) documents) contain other terms regarding matters as between, on the one hand, the class to which the committee belongs, and on the other hand, the other creditor classes, debtor, the trustee or agent, and other relevant counterparties.
+Finance documents are quite likely (especially if they are Loan Market Association (LMA), or similar, documents) to contain other terms regarding matters between, on the one hand, the class to which the committee belongs and, on the other hand, the other creditor classes, the debtor, the trustee or agent, and other relevant counterparties.
 The attorney should scour the documents to determine whether the finance documents give the class of creditors comprising the committee consent rights on any issues pertaining directly or indirectly to the restructuring.
 Likewise, the attorney should investigate whether the documents give other creditor groups or the debtor consent rights on such matters.

 The committee’s attorney will often initiate the contact via the trustee’s attorney.
 Thought will need to be given to the approach to take and the attorney will need to be receptive to signals indicating the incumbent trustee’s willingness and ability (or otherwise) to cooperate, and in a timely manner, with the committee’s objectives.
 It may be that the trustee or agent initially appointed by the class is not able or willing to assist in the restructuring.
 Particularly in aged transactions, the trustee or agent appointed may be located in departments of the arranging bank, which may not be staffed with restructuring specialists.
 It is not uncommon that committees look to replace the trustee or agent with a successor trustee or agent.
 It is also sometimes the case that the incumbent trustee resigns, preferring not to serve amid controversy.
 Owing to demand for skilled and commercial trustee and agency services, there have been some excellent recent entrants to the ‘successor trustee and agent’ market.